 ‘Etude aux allures’

 The theories and methods behind musique concrète were always strictly antithetical to electronic music.
 The genre’s materials were physically sourced from the world; its processes and approaches hands-on by design.
-“I am seeking direct contact with sound material, without electrons getting in the way,” Schaeffer said.
+“I am seeking direct contact with sound material, without electrons getting in the way,” Schaeffer once remarked.
 All of which is to say that Le Trièdre Fertile (from which ‘Strette’ comes) should not exist — it’s an entirely electronic piece of music.